terminusdb/terminuscms-docs/reference-guides/document-ui-templates/edit-document-component.md

-## EditDocumentComponent
+# Edit Document Component
-The newedit document component help you to compose your dashboard very fast This element allow you to edit a existing document using the FrameViewer components from `....` and adding some useful tools.
+The edit document component allows you to edit an existing document using the FrameViewer components from `....`.

 ## Installation